OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default: False

-        <p class=jekyll-theme-minimal scene-class-attr-comment">if "xform" is time varying and motion blur is turned on, Turning on this toggle can generate better rotation trail.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">if "xform" is time varying and motion blur is turned on, Turning on this toggle can generate better rotation trail.
 Known limitation: turning on this toggle will disable adaptive tessellation</p>

     <h3>uv_list</h3>